T

 Insider tips

-• Consider purchasing a Tallinn Card for free public transport and entry to many attractions.
+• Purchase a Tallinn Card for free entry to many attractions and public transport.

 Packing highlights